splitio-examples/split-suite-android-ifid-demo/README.md

 6. In Android Studio's Device Manager, add a virtual device (API level 28 or higher), or select it if it is already added.
 7. Run 'app' or run the `scrollCompilationBaselineProfiles()` test.

+## Tutorial - Android Vitals - Instant Feature Impact Detection with Split

+If you'd like to see how to set up the feature flags in Split UI and enjoy IFID superpowers, see the blog: [5 Steps to Instant Feature Impact Detection](https://www.split.io/blog/5-steps-to-instand-feature-impact-detection/).
+Since you are already looking into the code, check it out and see Split's powerful IFID capabilities in action!

 ## Performance Codelabs

 This code is based on the Android Codelab example code found at https://github.com/android/codelab-android-performance.